 Families should provide our Nursery staff with a labeled bag containing any items necessary for the care and comfort of their children, including diapers and wipes.
 Donations of diapers and wipes for emergencies are always welcome.

-We request that children who are ill or feeling unwell not be brought to the nursery to avoid discomfort and stress to the children as well as to avoid the spread of contagious illnesses.
+We request that children who are ill or feeling unwell not be brought to the nursery to avoid the spread of contagious illnesses.
 As general guidelines, please do not bring children who in the past 24 hours have experienced:

 - A fever